Pandawan/CloseAllTabs/README.md

 # Close All Tabs

 Quickly close all tabs on chrome (with a few more options).
+**EDIT: I found out that Chrome already had that when right clicking a tab *rip***

 ![Screenshot of extension](ChromeWebStore/Cover.png)